 The Michigan Liquid Asset Fund Plus (MILAF) is an external pooled investment fund that includes qualified investments in accordance with the applicable sections of the School Code.
-MILAF is not regulated or registered with the Securities Exchange Commission, and is rated AAAm by Standard and Poor's rating agency.
+MILAF is not regulated or registered with the Securities Exchange Commission and reported the same value of the pool shares as the fair value of the District's investments at June 30, 2017.
+The MILAF Fund is rated AAAm by Standard and Poor's.
+The District is also a beneficiary of a Single Life 10 Year Period Certain Annuity with Jackson National Life Insurance Company.
+The annuity benefit is \$491.40 per month, and is certain to go through April 20, 2021.
+Jackson National Life Insurance Company has a Standard and Poor's rating of AA.